New Garden Labels in my Vegetable Garden

 But even with my total lack of veggie garden skills, we still managed to eat almost all of our salad from the garden.
 It is a bit of a pain to have to wash your lettuce but the taste and freshness of it, makes up for that in spades.

-I found growing herbs was easy (once I had found the watering system for my herb containers that worked) and the bouquet garni that I created with them added so much taste our cooking that I really wanted to grow more herbs.
+I found growing herbs was easy and the bouquet garni that I created with them added so much taste our cooking that I really wanted to grow more herbs.

 And even if I was too late harvesting the broccoli so it totally started blooming it was still a lot of fun………